JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2021.md

 ### Changes in IntelliJ Platform 2021.1

-com.intellij.util.io.PersistentHashMap.isCorrupted() method removed
+`com.intellij.util.io.PersistentHashMap.isCorrupted` method removed
-: the storage checks for corrupted automatically, there is no need of any explicit additional checks.
-This method was indended for tests only
+: The storage checks for corruption automatically, there is no need of any explicit additional checks.